 Things to remember when defrosting frozen bread in the microwave:

-However, defrosting in the microwave works better with bread slices and not an entire loaf of bread.
+However, defrosting in the microwave works better with bread slices and not a loaf of bread.

 Though it is just as common to leave frozen bread to thaw on a kitchen counter, that is not the best because studies have shown that by leaving the bread at room temperature the bread experiences Retrogradation, which will make the bread go stale quickly.

-Below are a few things to have in mind when defrosting the bread in the microwave:
+Below are a few things to have in mind when microwaving bread:

 - Frozen bread should be cut up into slices before defrosting in the microwave.
 This will allow the bread to thaw evenly.